PRP Facial (Platelet-Rich-Plasma)

 The popularity of this treatment, called Platelet-Rich Plasma for facial skin, has risen for the relevant reasons athletes chose it: put simply, it works, and it’s organic in nature.
 Rather than injecting chemicals into the body, plasma is extracted from the blood of the patient.
 This means that the possibility of ill effects are basically nonexistent, because the rejection of the body’s own blood is highly unlikely.

-Thanks to Kim Kardashian, a celebrity who’s embraced the procedure also known as “vampire-face-lift”, recommending it and granting it the nickname, the Platelet-Rich Plasma Facelift has become very popularly known.
+Thanks to Kim Kardashian, a celebrity who’s embraced the procedure, the Platelet-Rich Plasma Facelift has become very popularly known.

 The studies of this Platelet-Rich Plasma Facelift procedure have been published in many articles from medical journals that are mostly peer-reviewed and are cited on the National Institute of Health’s website.